rigetti/forest-openfermion/README.rst

 Getting started
 ---------------

-To start using Forest-OpenFermion, first install `OpenFermion <http://openfermion.org>`_ and the libraries associated with Forest `pyQuil <https://github.com/rigetticomputing/pyQuil>`_, and `grove <https://github.com/rigetticomputing/grove>`_.
+Forest-OpenFermion can be installed from source or as a library using pip.

-Then, clone this git repo, change directory to the top level folder and run:
+To install the source, clone this git repo, change directory to the top level folder and run:

 .. code-block:: bash

-  python -m pip install -e .
+  pip install -r requirements.txt python -m pip install -e .

 Alternatively, one can install the last major release with the command